divais/calc-stage-sample/README.md

-A simple node app with Azure Pipelines and App Service
+A simple node app with Azure Pipelines & App Service
 ======================================================
 This pipeline is based off of [a sample node app by Ed Thomson](https://github.com/calculator-demo/calculator) that lets you do basic math operations in a browser-based calculator.
 All the math happens on the server, so we've been referring to it as 1+1... as-a-service.
 The goal of this is to provide some familiarity with Azure Pipelines and actions YAML concepts and functionality so you can get get off and running quickly.